Arch-ive/Seasoned-Recipes/content/recipe/main/Cacio e Pepe/index.md

 | Pepper   |
 | Butter   |

-It's best to make this with [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) but packet will work.
+It's best to make this with [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) but packet will work

 ## Method

 ### Preperation

-- Cut one persons serve of fresh pasta dough ball and squash it flat so it can pass though the pasta roller.
+- Cut one persons serve of fresh pasta from the dough ball and press it flat

->Make sure to dust the pasta sheets during the rolling process if needed so it passes through easy and doesn't stick.
+>Make sure to dust the pasta sheets during the rolling process if needed so it passes through easy and doesn't stick

-- Book-fold the dough 3 or 4 times and begin passing it though the roller 2-3 times on each setting finishing on thickness 4.
+- Book-fold the dough passing it through the roller after each fold 3 or 4 times and then continue passing it 2-3 times on each setting, finishing on thickness 4

-- Cut the pasta sheets to length for ease of eating and pass them through the spaghetti attachment
+- Cut the pasta sheets to your desired length and pass them through the spaghetti attachment

 - Toss the spaghetti though flour to coat, separate and leave to dry for ~30mins